HEPATITIS A

-Hepatitis B and Hepatitis C information
+Hepatitis A, B and C supplements, herbs, vitamins -

-for Hepatitis C, Hepatitis B, and Hepatitis A
+for viral hepatitis C, B, and A

-newsletter by Ray Sahelian, M.D.
+Ray Sahelian, M.D.

-Hepatitis is inflammation of the liver, which can be caused by viruses, medications, or toxic agents.
-This page focuses mostly on viral hepatitis B and C. Hepatitis A symptoms are usually temporary and go away after a few weeks.
+C. Hepatitis A symptoms are usually temporary and go away after a few weeks.

 Chronic hepatitis B and C are similar kinds of liver infection that are caused by